 An Individual Curriculum (IC) is a document containing aggregate information about all courses and other types of academic work (e.g. practical training, final state certification) selected by the student and those that form the mandatory part of the curriculum of the educational programme: their study loads, timelines for studying and undergoing interim assessments, and assessment means.

 A standard IC is issued for each student before the start of each academic year and is intended for one semester (half-year).
 See Standard IC template

-- repeating courses (no more than two) in case of failed examinations accumulated during two modules of the same semester.
-Students who already study under an individual curriculum with repeated courses (ICRC) may add the newly failed courses into it.
+- Repeating courses (no more than two) in case of failed examinations accumulated during two modules of the same semester.
+Students who already study under an individual curriculum with repeated courses (ICRC) may add the newly failed courses to it.

 Once the course included into an ICRC is undertaken again in full, its interim assessment may be retaken during the examination period designated in the academic calendar.

 On top of the regular tuition fees, students who have failed courses must also pay an additional fee for repeating them, pursuant to the concluded agreement for paid educational services.
-Additional fee due is calculated based on the Procedures for Calculating Tuition Fees Payable by Students in Bachelor’s, Specialist and Master’s Programmes at HSE University with Modified Educational Trajectories.
+Additional fee due is calculated based on the Procedures for Calculating Tuition Fees Payable by Students in Bachelor’s, Specialist and Master’s Programmes at HSE University with Modified Educational Trajectories or Tuition Discounts Revoked.

 Have you spotted a typo?

 Highlight it, click Ctrl+Enter and send us a message.
 Thank you for your help!

 To be used only for spelling or punctuation mistakes.